Hit 't' to toggle to a non-slide view.

 My primary location will be in the Philadelphia area of the East Coast of the United States.

 I have been a member of the Information Management Group (IMG) since 2006.
-I was promoted to Senior Lecturer in 2012.
+I was promoted to Senior Lecturer in 2012 and to Reader in 2014.

 My academic specialties are philosophy and computer science.
 My graduate training is in philosophy (at the University of North Carolina at Chapel Hill, though my doctorate (Aug 2009) is from UMCP (in philosophy, though I was employed there in CS)), but I've only held research and academic positions in CS.
 I'm an autodidact in CS.
 I'm not sure why I find that important to mention.